chancesmith/chance-smith-gatsby-blog/content/blog/testing-guides/index.md

 7. don't let the bugs repeat by adding a test first

+8. don't go for gold first

+9. first test if you got nothin, and then test for the unexpected

 [last updated: 01/26/2023]

 Do you struggle writing tests, but see the benefits?